VaryaAba/coursework_y4/README.md

 - quantile_regression.ipynb - code for calculating the quantile regression of NPP/NEE within selected ecoregions for 2001-2024 or 2010-2019
 - LC.ipynb - code for visualizing matrices of transitions between landuse classes for 2001-2024 or 2010-2019 within selected ecoregions
 - correlation.ipynb - code for calculating the correlation between SPI/temperature and NPP/SR for 2001-2024 or 2010-2019 for selected ecoregions
+- quantile_npp.ipynb/ quantile_nee.ipynb - ArcPy codes for quantile classifications of NPP/NEE data for each year

 !
 There are no data files in this repository